 But PVA has a lot of good points.
 You can clean up excess Elmer’s glue with a damp sponge or paper towel.
 It’s sticky, but you have time to shift and realign the two pieces you’re joining.
 The downside for me is that it only has a modest tack – meaning the grip/grab strength.
 Sometimes, I want the piece to be placed and just stay, like on a vertical surface.
 You have to plan on clamping PVA glue to give it a chance to stick.
 But, once it’s cured, it’s pretty strong.

 But within the PVA category, you’ve got lots of choices.
 Remember: I’m not endorsing anyone.
 I’m just sharing information here.
 I’m going to start with Titebond since it seems to have a LOT of varieties these days.
-Their website even has a cool "woodworking glues product selector" since they have so many choices which turned out to be a good resource for me when I started questioning my glue choices (and got zero help at the home centers).
+Their website even has a cool “woodworking glues product selector” since they have so many choices which turned out to be a good resource for me when I started questioning my types of glue for wood (and got zero help at the home centers).

 Let’s start with the basics of Titebond.

 A classic PVA glue.
 Similar properties as the rest of the Titebond line – read below.

 - This item is a Franklin International 5063 Titebond Original Wood Glue, 8-Ounce

 - Purpose of use for Hardware, wood-glues